If you are standing in the grocery aisles wondering what to get as a vegan, you’ve come to the right place!

 Still you will want to make sure you include good sources of vitamin C and beta carotene (a precursor to vitamin A) in your cart.

 Why?
-Vitamin C rich foods help you absorb vegan sources of iron better when eaten together.
+For one, vitamin C rich foods help you absorb vegan sources of iron better when eaten together.

-And it can be easy to forget about vitamin A (learn more in our article about vegan Vitamin A).
+And, it can be easy to forget about vitamin A (several animal products have preformed vitamin A-learn more in our article about vegan Vitamin A).

 Examples of Beta Carotene Rich Fruits and Veggies: